Tomikia P. LeGrande: Life

 LeGrande was born to Thomas and Barbara Pickett and is from Savannah, Georgia.
-She earned a B.S. in chemistry from Savannah State University.
+She attended Savannah High School and earned a B.S. in chemistry from Savannah State University.
 LeGrande completed a M.S. in chemistry at North Carolina A&T State University.
 She received an Ed.D. in higher education administration from the Texas Tech University.
 Her 2016 dissertation was titled, Effects of Organization Culture and Climate on Career Aspirations and Advancement: A Collective Case Study Analysis of the Experiences and Perceptions of Women of Color in Midlevel Student Affairs.
 Stephanie J. Jones was her doctoral advisor.

 LeGrande was the associate vice chancellor of enrollment management and director of admissions at the Winston-Salem State University.
 At the University of Houston–Downtown, she was the vice president for strategic enrollment management.
 From 2018 to April 2023, LeGrande worked at the Virginia Commonwealth University as the vice president for strategy, enrollment management, and student success.
-On June 1, 2023, LeGrande became the ninth president of Prairie View A&M University, succeeding Ruth J. Simmons,Ph.D., the university's first female president.
+On June 1, 2023, LeGrande became the ninth president of Prairie View A&M University, succeeding Ruth J. Simmons, Ph.D., the university's first female president.